mboy29/RedTetris_42/REAMDE.md

 1. **Language**:
    - Entire project must be written in JavaScript, using the latest versions available.
+   - Bonuses require React JS as frontend
+   - Node JS for backend

 2. **Client-Side Code**:
    - Must be functional (no use of `this`), except for defining custom subclasses of `Error`.